European shares end strong week on sour note

 MILAN/LONDON, Feb 19 European shares turned lower on Friday, hit by a drop in bank, oil and auto shares, as investors locked in gains following a strong week that has helped to stabilise markets after a tumultuous start to the year.

-The pan-European FTSEurofirst 300 was down 0.7 percent at 1,285.07 points at the close, but still gained 4.3 percent since Monday, posting its best week since October 2015.
+The pan-European FTSEurofirst 300 was down 1.3 percent at 1,276.78 points by mid-afternoon but still up 3.6 percent since Monday, and set for its best week since October 2015.

-The index had been buoyed by gains in bank and energy stocks this week after a tough start to the year, but those sectors saw profit-taking on Friday.
+The index has been buoyed by gains in bank and energy stocks after a tough start to the year, and the sectors saw profit-taking on Friday.

 "We were due a recovery, as the markets were oversold... but the underlying story hasn't really changed, and people don't want to take risks heading into the weekend," said Mike McCudden, head of retail derivatives at Interactive Investor.